8. Programmatic Access to RDFox¶

 ImportResult result = dsConn.importData(UpdateType.ADD, prefixes, input, "", importNotificationMonitor);

 8.4.6.3.
-Incrementally Deleting Data Store Content
+Incrementally Deleting Data Store Content¶

-The following request incrementally deletes content from a data store.
-The request and response formats follow the same structure as in the case of incremental addition however the mode query parameter should be set to delete.
+The request and response formats follow the same structure as in the

 Request